 Alcohol and Other Drugs: Drinking or possession of alcoholic beverages or containers is prohibited on all College property.
 Alcoholic beverages or containers found by staff members will be confiscated and disposed of by College staff.
-Possession of empty alcohol containers for display purposes are not allowed under any condition.
-A warrant is not required for housing staff to search a residence hall room if there is reasonable cause.
+Possession of empty alcohol containers for display purposes is not allowed under any condition.
+A warrant is not required for campus security or any Professional Residence Life staff to search a residence hall room if there is reasonable cause.
 All individuals present in the event of a violation of policy may be subject to the discipline process.
 Residents who do not wish to be held accountable for an alcohol violation are advised to leave a room in which alcohol containers are present.
 Please refer to the Room Entry, Privacy, and Security section for more details.

 The College prohibits the use or possession of narcotic/addictive drugs or controlled substances.
-Residence hall staff will call law enforcement to assist in handling situations involving drugs or other controlled substances.
+Campus Security will call law enforcement to assist in handling situations involving drugs or other controlled substances.